avalanche284/Bitcoin-price-prediction/README.md

  ### **dataset.xlsx**
 This is the dataset of the project.

-<sub>This work is part of my exam in Financial Data Science @ the University of Pavia in Italy.</sub>
+<sub>This work is part of my exam in Financial Data Science @ the University of Pavia, Italy.</sub>